Does Nokia (NOK) Pay a Dividend? (2026)

 Yes.
 Nokia pays a modest dividend, with a proposed authorization of about EUR 0.14 per share for 2026, typically distributed in installments.
 Because NOK is a US-listed ADS of a Finnish company, US holders may face currency conversion and Finnish withholding tax on payments.

 Walnut is informational, not investment advice.
-Dividend figures are approximate and dated; verify current yield, schedule, and policy with NOK's investor relations page or your broker.
+Dividend figures on this page come from a August 2026 data pull and are approximate; verify the current yield, amount, schedule, and policy with NOK's investor relations page or your broker before acting on them.